-If 2 or more labs are skipped, or if either Practical Quiz is skipped, it will result in an academic failure regardless of the overall points earned in the class.
+If 2 or more labs are missed (including the Virtual Lab Option), or if either Practical Quiz is missed, it will result in an academic failure regardless of the overall points earned in the class.

 Students must make information concerning time conflicts with University sponsored events available to the instructor at the beginning of the semester.